Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 Non-Authorized Environments:

-For cloud providers not officially listed as authorized (or scenarios like on-prem virtualization that aren’t hard-partitioned), Oracle does not provide special vCPU counting rules.
+For cloud providers not officially listed as authorized (or scenarios such as on-premises virtualization that aren’t hard-partitioned), Oracle does not provide special vCPU counting rules.
 You may have to count licenses as if deploying on a physical server.

 Typically, that implies counting every visible processor core (or vCPU) and potentially applying Oracle’s standard policies about virtualization (which often treat each server or cluster as needing full licensing if not in an approved hard-partitioned setup).

-For example, running Oracle on an unrecognized cloud platform or a non-standard VM environment could require one Oracle license per vCPU (worst case) or even licensing underlying host cores if Oracle considers the virtualization “soft partitioning.”
+For example, running Oracle on an unrecognized cloud platform or a non-standard VM environment may require one Oracle license per vCPU (worst-case scenario) or even licensing the underlying host cores if Oracle considers the virtualization “soft partitioning.”

-The lack of clear concessions in non-authorized clouds makes compliance risky and usually more expensive.
+The lack of clear concessions in unauthorized clouds makes compliance risky and usually more expensive.
 The bottom line is to stick to Oracle’s authorized clouds or OCI for predictable licensing rules.

 Cloud-by-Cloud Licensing Considerations